zalando-zmon/zmon-docs/docs/getting-started.rst

 Getting Started
 ***************

-In order to easily get started use our preconfigured Vagrant box.
+In order to easily get started use our pre-configured Vagrant box.

 You need to have Vagrant *(at least 1.7.4)* and a Vagrant Provider (e.g. VirtualBox) installed on your machine.